Skiing in the Swiss Alps is magical. Dramatic peaks like the famed

 cosmopolitan alpine town of Verbier is fun for skiers and non skiers alike with

-all its top hotels, shops, restaurants and bars.
+top hotels, shops, restaurants and bars.

 Zermatt, in Switzerland’s western Alps, borders Italy

 and provides tons of ski terrain - cross -country - literally.
 Zermatt village and ski

 resort is best known for The towering Matterhorn at 14,693-feet looking down on